DominikAnyz/2025_Cameroon_pollination/README.md

 [URL](https://github.com/SaileeSakhalkar/Pollination-Cameroon/archive/refs/heads/main.zip).
 After unzipping:

-- Open the `Pollination-Cameroon.Rproj` file, found at the root of the project, in RStudio
+- Open the `2025_Cameroon_pollination.Rproj` file, found at the root of the project, in RStudio

-- Run either the 00_setup.R or sequentially the scripts found in the [📁 scripts](/scripts/) folder.
+- Open folder [📁 scripts](/scripts/) and run the scripts sequentially, from 01. to 07.
 It will rebuild the model outputs and figures presented in the main text of the article.

 ## Workflow